 That the feature film with a Rotten Tomatoes audience score of 19 and a critic score of 13 was the catalyst for starting our family?

 And no, I don’t mean that in the literal sense.
 Jeez, perverts.
-Why’d you
+Why’d you go and ruin a perfectly romantic post about how Jackie and I started dating?

 It’s not like Ray Romano was our Barry White.
 We wouldn’t put on Everybody Loves Raymond re-runs and listen to the smooth sounds of Ray yelling “MAAAAA WHY’D YA TELL DAD ABOUTIT?!” in order to get in the mood.